go-pogo/env/README.md

 ```

-## Documentation
-Additional detailed documentation is available at [go.dev][go-doc-url]

 ## Examples
 Some example programs are provided in the [examples](examples) folder.
-They illustrate some very basic ways to use this package.
+They further illustrate some very basic ways to use this package.

+## Documentation
+Additional detailed documentation is available at [go.dev][doc-url]

 ### Created with